 “Mathematics is a part of science…a set of tools that helps scientists understand a marvelously complex world.” -Dr. Paul Williams, Biology Professor at Univ. of Wisconsin

 If my child is only halfway through Algebra 1, can she take Chemistry?
 What homeschool science course should my son take as a 9th grader?
 Most parents understand that math and science are connected, but still struggle to determine which math skills are required for each science course.

 The answers to these questions are obviously dependent on your child’s strengths, weaknesses, post-graduation plans, and the requirements of your state.
 However, there are some guidelines that may be helpful to you as you plan a high school math and science sequence.
 And since it’s likely been a long time since your high school days (sad, but true), you might not remember enough details about your science courses to make these decisions without some research.

-There are some guidelines that may be helpful to you as you plan a high school math and science sequence.
+There are some guidelines that may be helpful to you as you plan a homeschool science and math sequence.

 Although it’s also been a disturbingly long time since my high school days, I have taught high school science for many years.
 Because I’ve seen this question arise time and time again in online homeschooling communities, I thought I’d provide some assistance.

 As you plan for the high school years, keep in mind the following skills required for each of the following science courses: